omur8819/ReactNative-menuPage/README.md

 ### Restaurant Menu Page

-This project is an example about any restaurant menu
+This project is an example about any restaurant menu.